pixiv/webrtc/README.pixiv.md

   to retrieve the last frame at an arbitrary time is introduced.
 - APIs necessary to deliver recorded audio data on iOS's broadcast extension is added.
+- An audio unit component other than the Voice-Processing I/O unit can be used to record audio on iOS.

 # Delivering audio data on iOS's broadcast extension